livepeer/org/components/sections/pricing/faq.md

 A credit card is not required to create an account.

+### **What happens if I exceed the allotted minutes for the Hacker plan?**

+If you exceed the allotted minutes for storage, transcode, or delivery usage on a Hacker account, you will be responsible for paying the overage according to our pay-as-you go unit pricing.
+At the end of the billing cycle when you exceed the Hacker plan limits, you will receive an email indicating that you must enter payment information within 3 days.
+If your invoice is not paid and we have not heard from you by the end of that period, your account will be suspended and you can reach out to support@livepeer.org to start the reactivation process.

 ### **What currencies does Livepeer Inc accept?**

 USD is the only currency accepted right now via the Livepeer Studio dashboard.